jessica-woodgate/desk23/Documentation/6. Conclusion/Ethical Framework.md

 2. Keep IT real.
 Keep IT professional.
 Pass IT on – as we are not actual BCS members at this stage, this principle was less applicable to us.
 However, respect for our team members and other students was held of great importance throughout the process.

-After creating the framework, we spoke to an individual with a formal ethical education background to gain an outsiders perspective.
-This is extremely useful in the framing of ethical discussions to highlight issues that insiders may be blind to, thus avoiding the effect of “tunnel vision”.

 We then looked at the [UNICEF principles for child-centred innovation](https://ssir.org/articles/entry/the_ethics_of_innovation), which was recommended in the course material.
 We chose this code because it is relevant to our target audience – older children.
 Because this is a vulnerable group, it is important to consider ethical frameworks that are relevant to this group and specific issues that might arise.
 In addition, we liked the emphasis on keeping the wider world in the forefront of the development process.

 Principles we chose to include in our framework: